filippoferraris/tasmart_api/README.md

 # IMI API Data Retrieval Script

-This Python script retrieves energy consumption data from TA-Smart valves using the IMI API, and saves it into a PostgreSQL database on AWS.
+This Python script retrieves energy consumption data from **TA-Smart valves** produced by IMI using the **IMI APIs**, and saves the data into a PostgreSQL database on AWS.

 ## WHY?

-The goal of this project is an internal prototype only (please make sure this is just a prototype!) with the scope of work to:
+The goal of this project is to do an internal prototype **(please consider this to be only a prototype!)** with the goals to:
-- Test IMI APIs (keep in mind we are the first one using them in the world...)
+- Test IMI APIs
-- Understand if the data needed for Enerbrain is available via API
+- Understand if the data useful for Enerbrain is available
-- Understand the best approach to retreive energy consumption data via API
+- Test one possible approach to retreive energy consumption data via API
+- Test data format

-Currently in Enerbrain we retreive this data via Modbus using an eGateway Modbus, however this method has some issues (each valve needs to be connected to an eGateway Modbus, with the need to maintain the phisical infrastructure to retreive the data)
+Currently in Enerbrain we retreive data from TA-Smart Valves **via Modbus using an eGateway Modbus**, however this method has some issues (each valve needs to be connected to an eGateway Modbus, with the need to maintain the phisical infrastructure to retreive the data)

 A best way to do this would be using IMI APIs.

+For internal knowledge, we do have a few projects where we are using IMI valves, and we have a commercial partnership to use IMI valves in future projects.

 ## Documentation about IMI and their APIs